Skip to content

 Suppression

-A deliberate exception to a rule at a specific location.
-Can be placed inline via a comment or centrally in a configuration file.
+A deliberate exception to a rule at a specific location, placed inline via a comment (// codecharter-disable, // codecharter-disable-next-line).
+To disable a rule entirely or exclude whole files, use a rule override or an ignore entry in .codecharter/config.yml instead.
 More under Suppressions.

 TimeProvider